 In addition, patients with MIS-C, compared with KD, had worse left ventricular (LV) systolic and diastolic function as measured by deformation parameters, which are used to detect subtle changes in myocardial function and, according to the authors, have not been used in MIS-C to date.
 All functional parameters were more affected in the MIS-C patients who had myocardial injury compared with those who did not.
 Global longitudinal strain (GLS) was the strongest parameter to predict myocardial injury in MIS-C (odds ratio [OR, 1.45]), followed by right ventricular strain and left atrial strain.
 Researchers noted that while there was good recovery of systolic function in the subacute phase, without the development of coronary aneurysms, the diastolic dysfunction persisted.

 The authors conclude longer follow up is needed of a larger number of patients with MIS-C to better understand the mechanisms leading to cardiac injury and determine the late impact on coronary and myocardial structure and function.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Stable Ischemic Heart Disease, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, Chronic Angina
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, COVID-19 Hub, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Stable Ischemic Heart Disease, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, Chronic Angina

 Keywords: Mucocutaneous Lymph Node Syndrome, Body Mass Index, Coronary Aneurysm, Coronary Vessels, Myocarditis, Shock, Septic, COVID-19, severe acute respiratory syndrome coronavirus 2, Atrial Fibrillation, Dilatation, Systole